 Once a prospect realizes that an alternate solution could, in fact, solve their problem, it’s harder for them to go back to their old ways of thinking.

 Now that the prospect is happily picturing themselves using a new solution, reps can take the emotional rollercoaster a step further by showing prospects what will happen if they don’t change their outlook.
 They can do this by:

 It’s in this step where all of the hard work starts to line up.
 If done right, it’s almost impossible for a prospect to see the benefits of continuing down the same path they were on before.

-It’s now time to show the prospect the possibilities of a better future if they choose the new path laid out in front of them.
+It’s now time to show the prospect and any stakeholders the possibilities of a better future if they choose the new path laid out in front of them.

-Reps should still not introduce your product as the solution just yet.
+Similar to other sales approaches, like SPIN selling, reps should still not introduce your product as the solution early on.
 Instead, they should focus on showing the prospect that their problem can be easily solved.